 We posted stickers showing the answers and put them around.
-We made a booklet which shows replies on facing pages, whether it's a good thing or a bad thing depends on which cover the reader sees as the front.
+We created a booklet that shows replies on facing pages; whether it’s a good or bad thing depends on which cover the reader sees as the front.

-The audios we took where animated, keeping the inflections and personalities of the speakers (we'll project these on the next round).
+The audios we took were animated, keeping the inflexions and personalities of the speakers (we’ll project these on the next round).

 We’re an odd town, friendly to a point.

-We took a survey: tell us a good thing then tell us a bad thing, black and white.
-The show shouts the answers, most in silence, some in lights, anonymous.
-‘Reticent’ describes us, it’s not an ignorance or superiority, it’s sometimes a reluctance to converse.
-Not ‘shy’ nor ‘introvert’ they would be too harsh, reticent seems softer somehow…
+We took a survey: tell us a good thing, then tell us a bad thing, black and white.
+The show shouts the answers, mostly in silence, some in lights, anonymous.
+‘Reticent’ describes us; it’s not ignorance or superiority; it’s sometimes a reluctance to converse.
+Not ‘shy’ nor ‘introvert’ they would be too harsh; reticent seems softer somehow…

 Is it a good thing?